Resident Policies for Graduate Medical Education

 C. Program advancement and appointment are not assured nor guaranteed to the resident, but are contingent upon the resident's satisfactory demonstration of progressive advancement in scholarship and continued professional growth.
 Unsatisfactory house staff evaluations can result in required remedial activities, temporary suspension from duties, or termination of appointment and residency education.

-The UCLA Center for World Health and the Global Health Education Program have worked with the GME Office to organize the application process and requirements for participation in global health electives.
+The UCLA Global Health Program have worked with the GME Office to organize the application process and requirements for participation in global health electives.
 We appreciate your careful review of the Global Health Pre-Travel Requirements that have been established for all residents and fellows travelling to international medical sites for training and research.

-Details may be found at the UCLA Center for World Health website.
+Details may be found at the UCLA Global Health Program website.
 This website is intended to assist residents and fellows in completing the UCLA GME requirements for international electives.
 It does not replace additional requirements that your program may request.

 In short, requirements for application submission are the following: